 Center for Environmental and Respiratory Health Research

-CERH is a research and education institution at the Faculty of Medicine, University of Oulu, Finland.
+CERH is a multidisciplinary research group at the Faculty of Medicine, University of Oulu, Finland.
 The strategy of CERH is related to research, education and outreach activities related to the effects of global environmental health effects.
 The research activities are versatile and employ registry, population-based, clinical and experimental studies.
 The information is synthesized through meta-analyses and burden of disease assessments.
+CERH provides training in public health, epidemiology and environmental health for medical and doctoral students.
+Starting from June 2022 CERH is a part of the new Research Unit of Population Health at the Faculty of Medicine.

 The overall aim of CERH research is to assess the health impact and burden of disease from environmental exposures directly or indirectly related to global environmental change.
 Specific research themes include studies on the effects of air pollution, temperature and housing factors on respiratory infections and chronic diseases, cardiovascular diseases, and reproductive health, including application of genetic methods to address gene-environment interaction in asthma to investigate mechanisms conveying susceptibility.
 One important theme is to study the effects of extreme temperatures in combination with indoor and other outdoor exposures on symptoms, morbidity and mortality from the most common chronic diseases.